Kill a Dragon

-Kill a Dragon (filmed under the working title of To Kill a Dragon) is a 1967 adventure film pitting Jack Palance against Fernando Lamas: Palance is an adventurer and Lamas is a ruthless dictator/warlord.
-Filmed on location in Hong Kong and Macau, it was produced by Aubrey Schenck and released through United Artists.
-In the United States the film was double billed with Navajo Joe.
-Co-star Aldo Ray later appeared in Lamas's The Violent Ones (1967).
+Kill a Dragon is a 1967 American adventure film directed by Michael D. Moore and starring Jack Palance and Fernando Lamas.
+It was written by William Marks and George Schenck.

+An adventurer battles a ruthless dictator/warlord.

 Plot

 On an island of Hong Kong’s New Territories, a ship's cargo of nitroglycerin washes ashore due to a typhoon.
 The islanders claim the cargo under the law of salvage, but the powerful Nico Patrai threatens to destroy the island and its inhabitants if the nitroglycerine is not given to him in three days.

 The village head Win Lim and two other islanders escape Patrai's men to go to Macau where they seek the help of soldier of fortune Rick Masters who lives on a junk.
 Masters defeats some of Patrai's henchmen who have pursued the villagers.
 Win Lim offers him one third of the profits of the cargo if he can transport it to Hong Kong.

 Masters recruits some of his friends to take on Patrai.